OpenID Connect (OIDC) Authenticator

-A DAP Server can also use multiple instances of the same authenticator type.
+A Conjur Server can also use multiple instances of the same authenticator type.
 For example, you might have more than one OIDC Provider.
 Each instance is a separate service.

 To identify each service, append a service ID to the authenticator type throughout the configuration.
 Use the same service ID consistently in the configuration.
 For example, for an Okta OIDC Provider, the service ID can be okta.

 Create the required policy defining the OIDC Authenticator.

 - !policy id: conjur/authn-oidc/<service-id> body: - !webservice annotations: description: Authentication service for <service-id>, based on OpenID Connect. - !variable id: provider-uri - !variable id: id-token-user-property - !group id: users annotations: description: Group of users who can authenticate using the authn-oidc/<service-id> authenticator - !permit role: !group users privilege: [ read, authenticate ] resource: !webservice